Family of 13 in Pratt survive fire, lose home

-Every second count, just ask the Washington family who had mere minutes to get 13 people out of a burning home early Monday morning.
+PRATT, Kan.
+(KSNW) – Every second counts when a house is burning.
+Just ask the Washington family who had mere minutes to get 13 members out of their burning home early Monday morning in Pratt.

 “So much for our lifetime warranty on our windows,” joked homeowner Carla Washington.

-The windows may have been insured but there was no guarantee the Washington family would make it out to tell the story.
+The windows may have been insured, but there was no guarantee the Washington family would make it out to tell their story.

-Together, Carla and her husband William survey the damage after the fire nearly burned their entire home to the ground.
+Together, Carla and her husband William surveyed the damage after the fire nearly burned their entire house to the ground.

-“This is where we were our bedroom was and the fire started directly below us,” she Washington said.
+“This is where we were our bedroom was and the fire started directly below us,” Washington pointed out the charred remains of the burnt structure.

-Thanks to Carla and William and the help of their older children, all 11 kids made it out.
-The youngest is two years old and Monday is her birthday.
-Few of her items are left in the home but there are blessings that came from the rubble.
+Thanks to Carla and William and the help of their older children, all 11 kids made it out safely.
+The youngest is two-years-old and her birthday happened to be on the day her home caught on fire.
+A few of her items are left in the remnants of the home, but her mother managed to find some blessings in the rubble.

 “Is that my Bible right there?
 That is my Bible,” Washington stated.